myxplor/toy-robot-android/README.md

 # Toy Robot Simulator

-The following should be written in Kotlin/Java
+The following should be written in Kotlin

 ## Description:
 - The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.